 Written Reflections (5% x 5 = 25%) - due Tues.
-11:59pm, as per group assignment
+11:59pm, as per group assignment offer a minimum of 250 words of creative and thoughtful engagement with the assigned reading, discussing-and not just summarizing-key themes and standout facts

-Following the schedule corresponding to your group assignment, compose and submit a written reflection on the LIT or MUSIC reading assigned for discussion the following session.
+Following the schedule corresponding to your group assignment, compose and submit a written reflection on ONE reading assigned for discussion the following session.
 Class meetings may include a handout with selections from each student's response in order to facilitate conversation (with names redacted).
 Each written response must: